Gillig Phantom: Design modifications

-To convert the Phantom into a school bus, Gillig made a number of changes to the exterior and interior to comply with school bus design standards at both state and federal levels.
-While the most distinctive changes were the addition of school bus yellow exterior paint and the fitment of high-back forward-facing padded school bus seats, a number of other design changes were phased in as well.
+In converting the mass-transit Phantom into a school bus, Gillig made a number of design changes to exterior and interior to comply with school bus design standards at both state and federal levels.
+While the most visible changes were the standardization of school bus yellow exterior paint and the interior fitment of forward-facing, high-back padded school bus seats, the conversion brought a number of other changes to the design of the Phantom.

-On the forward section of the body, the driver-side windshield was modified, switching from angled to vertically mounted glass.
-The quad headlights were replaced in favor of dual headlights (although quad headlamps remained an option).
-To properly meet design regulations, the Phantom School Bus was fitted with larger sideview mirrors, convex mirrors, and front cross-view mirrors.
+On the forward section of the body, the windshield was modified, with both panes of the glass becoming vertically mounted; dual headlights were standard equipment (with quad headlamps as an option).
+The roof caps were slightly modified, with painted "School Bus" lettering replacing the destination sign.
+To bring the vehicle in compliance with design regulations, the Phantom School Bus was fitted with larger sideview mirrors, convex mirrors and front cross-view mirrors.
+In the rear, the body was fitted with a rear window (serving as a rear emergency exit), along with a left-side emergency-exit door (a requirement for all rear-engine school buses).

 To give the school bus traffic priority, red warning lights (and amber lights, for Phantom school buses sold outside of California) were fitted in the front and rear roof caps along with a side stop arm.

-As it served as a rear emergency exit, the Phantom School Bus was fitted with a rear window; as a requirement for rear-engine buses, the bus was fitted with a left-side emergency-exit door.

-A number of changes were focused on the sides of the body.
-As the vehicle was to be used for school routes and not for transit use, the rear curbside exit was deleted (a design change also forced by regulations).
-In place of transit-style windows, narrower split-sash windows (required for school buses) were fitted to the body.
-To reinforce the body structure, Gillig added two full-length steel rails below the window line; unlike most school buses, the structure of the Phantom was additionally reinforced above the window line as well.

-The Phantom School Bus was not factory-produced with a wheelchair lift; the transit-style wheelchair lift was deleted from the stepwell.
-As a result, the entry door on the Phantom School Bus was several inches narrower than its mass-transit counterpart.
-However, Gillig continued to offer a kneeling feature from the mass-transit Phantom as an option, allowing the driver to lower the front of the bus to curb level when loading/unloading passengers.
+A number of design changes were focused on the body structure, with several revisions necessitated to bring the Phantom in compliance with school bus regulations.
+As the vehicle was not intended for transit routes, the rear curbside exit was deleted.
+The large fixed windows with top ventilation were replaced with narrower split-sash windows.
+To reinforce the body structure, two full-length steel rails were added below the window line; unlike most school buses of the time, the internal structure of the Phantom was additionally reinforced above the window line as well.
+The transit-style wheelchair lift was deleted from the stepwell in favor of a fixed structure; as a result, the entry door of the Phantom School Bus was several inches narrower than its mass-transit counterpart (a side wheelchair lift was not built as a factory-produced option).
+The front kneeling feature from the mass-transit Phantom was retained as an option, allowing a driver to lower the front step of the bus to curb level when loading/unloading passengers.